HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>How do you sort components on a GameObject?</summary>

 The order does not impact anything.
 So why bother?
-Just tidyness really.
-As the number of components grows it may be nice to have them presented in an order you find more intuative.
+Just tidiness really.
+As the number of components grows it may be nice to have them presented in an order you find more intuitive.

 Start by collapsing everything.
 To sort, select the GameObject and in the Inspector